bitcoinhodler/glacier/docs/_docs/deposit/test-deposit-withdrawal.md

 1. Open your electronic copy of the Cold Storage Information Page (see Section II for details).
 2. Perform a test deposit.
   a.
-Use the wallet software or service of your choice to send the approximate equivalent of $6 USD71 of bitcoins to your cold storage address.
+Use the wallet software or service of your choice to send the approximate equivalent of $6 USD of bitcoins to your cold storage address. $6 USD is a trivial amount of funds for testing, yet is still large enough to pay any fees necessary for timely transaction processing for the foreseeable future.
+  The Bitcoin network requires a very small, flat fee to process transactions.
+We recommend you use a wallet service that recommends (or pays) a fee for you automatically, which most do.
     i.
 Copy-paste your cold storage address from the C old Storage Information Page into the wallet software.
   b.
 Wait for the Bitcoin network to confirm the transaction at least once.
 The way you tell whether a transaction has been confirmed varies depending on the software or service you are using to send funds, but it should be displayed prominently.
 3. Perform a test withdrawal.